-For any iPhone user conscious about their privacy and security online, virtual private networks (VPN) are key.
-They secure your internet connection and encrypt your data when you browse the web, while allowing you to access blocked websites among a range of other benefits.
+For any iPhone users conscious about their privacy and security online, and who are looking to further optimize their Apple smartphone, a VPN is the key.
+In fact, the best VPN will be able to secure your internet connection and encrypt your data when you browse the web, while also allowing you to access blocked websites.

 Free iPhone VPN apps: what are they?

-You’ll find no shortage of free apps available for iPhone in the App Store.
-One of the best is Hotspot Shield Free, which can be downloaded by iOS users and provides you with 500MB of data to use every day (so around (or 15GB per month).
+One of the best is Hotspot Shield's free version (opens in new tab), which can be downloaded by iOS users and provides you with 500MB of data to use every day (so around 15GB per month).
 It’s also easy to use, security-focused and gives you access to most of the premium features at the compromise of ads.

-But while some free iPhone apps offer great value and are perfect for non-intensive use, there are many factors that make you question if they’re actually worth downloading in the first place - some are not so good and can pose real risks.
+But while some free iPhone apps offer great value and are perfect for non-intensive use, there are many factors that could pose real risks.

-What’s perhaps ironic is that mobile VPN apps are supposed to be all about improving security for users, although it’s been shown that they can do more harm than good from a security perspective.
-Many free VPN apps don’t offer significant levels of encryption, sell your data to third-party organisations, use dodgy servers and contain malware.
+What’s ironic is that mobile VPN apps are supposed to be all about improving security for users, although it’s been shown that they can do more harm than good from a security perspective.
+Many free services don’t offer significant levels of encryption, sell your data to third-party organisations, use dodgy servers and are filled with adverts that contain malware.

-These things don’t necessarily mean you shouldn’t use a free service, as many are genuine and represent great value.
-But doing your research is important if you’re to avoid using a service that puts you at risk.
-Of course, you pay for what you get.
-So if you want unlimited data, seamless performance, a wide range of locations, great security and the ability to secure more than one device, premium is the way to go via our guide to the best iPhone VPNs.
+You pay for what you get.
+So if you want unlimited data, seamless performance, a wide range of locations, great security and the ability to secure more than one device, premium is the way to go with our selection of recommended iPhone VPN apps.